nydame/smashing-custom-fields/smashing-fields-approach-1/readme.txt

 - Fields displayed on plugin's settings page have been narrowed down to those needed for feature set that is being developed.
 - Documentation of class properties and methods begun.

+= 0.1.1 =

+- Refactor code so a new class handles creation of a settings page.
+However, that new class is not yet reusable in other plugins.

 == Upgrade Notice ==
 = 0.1.0 =